-Nima Shirazi is a communications and program strategist with over a decade of eclectic experience working at the intersection of culture and politics, media and narrative, advocacy and the arts.
+Nima Shirazi is a communications and program strategist with over a decade of eclectic experience working in the intersection of culture and politics, media and narrative, advocacy, and the arts.

-Based in Spitfire’s New York office, Nima directs strategy, campaign and message development for a fearless group of clients dedicated to defending civil rights, desegregating education, dismantling government surveillance and discrimination, destroying white supremacy, and demanding the criminal legal system protect the most vulnerable instead of the most powerful.
+Based in Spitfire’s New York office, Nima directs strategy, campaign, and message development for fearless clients dedicated to defending civil rights, desegregating education, dismantling government surveillance and discrimination, destroying white supremacy, and demanding the criminal legal system protect the most vulnerable instead of the most powerful.

-Nima is also an editor for the digital foreign affairs magazine Muftah and his political analysis has appeared in Salon, Truthout, Mic, Fairness & Accuracy In Reporting (FAIR) and Al Jazeera, among other outlets.
-He is a member of the Gulf/2000 Project, an academic forum and online resource service sponsored by the School of International and Public Affairs at Columbia University, and co-hosts the media criticism podcast Citations Needed.
-Nima serves on the Board of Directors for Proteus Fund.
+Nima is also editor-at-large for Muftah, the digital foreign affairs magazine and a member of the Gulf/2000 Project, an academic forum and online resource service sponsored by the School of International and Public Affairs at Columbia University.
+He co-hosts Citations Needed, the popular media criticism podcast, and a 2020 Webby Awards Honoree in podcasts: news & politics.

 Nima is a native New Yorker, former touring rock drummer, and currently serves on the board of directors for Proteus Fund.